zaki-vempower/lib-jitsi-meet/README.md

-# Jitsi Meet API library
+# Meet Hour API library

-You can use Jitsi Meet API to create Jitsi Meet video conferences with a custom GUI.
+You can use Meet Hour API to create Meet Hour video conferences with a custom GUI.

 ## Installation